michael-buschbeck/mychs-macro-magic/README.md

 ### I have an awesome idea for a new feature!

 Brilliant!
 I really appreciate (and enjoy) your enthusiasm, and I'm eager to hear your idea.

-Please [open a ticket on GitHub](https://github.com/michael-buschbeck/mychs-macro-magic/issues) (you can add the *Enhancement* label if you like) so we can discuss it and flesh it out.
+Please [open a ticket on GitHub](https://github.com/michael-buschbeck/mychs-macro-magic/issues) – you can add the `enhancement` label if you like – so we can discuss it and flesh it out.

 ### Okay, but I really need that feature.
 I'm willing to pay you.

-I appreciate your willingness to pay me, and I acknowledge what this implies about your request.
+I appreciate your willingness to pay me, and I acknowledge what that implies about your request.

 But I'm already doing software dev as a full-time salaried job (which is fun too, if always driven by business impact and whatnot), so to pay me you'd have to compete with *them*, and that's gonna be expensive.

 In my free time, I exclusively program for my own fun.